timschroederme/ncMeta/README.md

 ## How does it work?

 The ncMeta Project consists of several classes, most of which are described below.
-However, you’ll typically only have to interact with the [TSNCMetaController][] class and the [TSNCMetaControllerDelegate Protocol][].
+However, you’ll typically only have to interact with the `TSNCMetaController class` and the `TSNCMetaControllerDelegate` Protocol.

 Behind the scenes, the ncMeta Project reads from the sqlite database Notification Center uses to store information about notifications and the apps which deliver them.
 To monitor when Notification Center is in front, it sets a timer and regularly checks if its window (which doesn’t look like a window) is the front-most window.